 Pat Allan - processing/labeling new books, bestseller's list

-Marilyn Erb - secretary of library committee, book club, talking circles, website
+Marilyn Erb - secretary of library committee, book club, talking circles, summer students, website

-Barb Magee -vice-chairperson of library committee, elementary classes, seniors, special projects, cataloguing
+Barb Magee -vice-chairperson of library committee, elementary classes, seniors, book sales, special projects, cataloguing

 Tom Nesbit - library committee member